Sam Wyly: Books

 Cheryl and Sam Wyly purchased Explore Booksellers and Bistro in January 2007.

 Wyly's memoir, 1,000 Dollars & an Idea, was published in September 2008.

 His illustrated biography, Beyond Tallulah, How Sam Wyly Became America's Boldest Big-Time Entrepreneur, by Dennis Hamilton (Melcher Media) was published in 2011.
 Hamilton began writing about Wyly in software journals in the 1970s.

 Wyly and his son Andrew published their book Texas Got It Right! in October 2012.
 The book claims to explain why California, New York, and the Rust Belt states are losing jobs to Texas and the Southern and Rocky Mountain states.

-His book The Immigrant Spirit: How Newcomers Enrich America was published in 2016, and his last book in May 2018 book was Dallas Got It Right!, co-authored with Laurie Matthews and Andrew Wyly.
+His book The Immigrant Spirit: How Newcomers Enrich America was published in 2016, and his last book in May 2018 was Dallas Got It Right!, co-authored with Laurie Matthews and Andrew Wyly.

 Political involvement

 Wyly has been an active donor to the Republican Party since Richard Nixon's 1968 presidential campaign.

 In 1968, Wyly was a delegate to the Republican Convention at the request of Chuck Percy, an Illinois Senator and former CEO who he met at a "Young Presidents'" event.
 After Percy lost the nomination, Wyly became chairman for the "Nixon For President" campaign in Texas.
 Wyly and other Texan businessmen heavily invested in Richard Nixon's presidential campaign.

 Sam Wyly served as chairman of a presidential advisory commission under Presidents Nixon and Ford.

 The 1992 presidential campaign saw his friends independent Ross Perot and Republican George H. W. Bush both run for president.
 Both Bush and Perot lost to the Democratic nominee, Bill Clinton who was Governor of Arkansas prior to becoming president.

 In 1994 George H.W.
 Bush's son George W. Bush was elected Governor of Texas.
 Wyly donated heavily to Bush's campaign and was an early supporter in his presidential aspirations.
 In 1999, George W. Bush formally intended to run for President of the United States and achieved the Republican nominee.
 Bush later went on to defeat his opponent Democrat Al Gore in the 2000 presidential election.
 Wyly and his brother handsomely contributed to Bush's 2000 and 2004 campaign which saw George W. Bush secure two terms.
 In 2008, Wyly supported GOP nominee Senator John McCain's campaign.
 McCain ultimately lost the election to fellow US Senator Barack Obama, who was inaugurated in 2009.
 McCain's defeat spurred many large GOP donors to increase their contributions in the 2010 midterm elections.
 Wyly was no exception and he also funded GOP races especially in his home state of Texas.
 This election cycle would be the last Wyly participated in before the SEC's civil litigation.